Code-Institute-Submissions/Sportance/README.md

 *Generic User (athlete or sports person)*

 * As a user, I want to be able to learn about Sport Psychology and its benefits.
-* As a user, I want to be able to identify if they have a need for the services offered.
+* As a user, I want to be able to identify if I have a need for the services offered.
-* As a user, I want to be able to read testimonials from previous clients and decide if they wish to use Sport Psychology for their own personal needs.
+* As a user, I want to be able to read testimonials from previous clients and decide if I wish to use Sport Psychology for their own personal needs.
 * As a user, I want to be able to get in contact with the Sport Psychologist, ask questions and request an appointment.
 * As a user, I want to be able to find the social networks of Sportance.